triceam/MobileFirst-Wearables/Heartrate/README.md

 4. This will create an Xcode Workspace file.
 Open the **Bluemix-MicrosoftBand.xcworkspace** file in Xcode.

 5. Configure Facebook as the identity provider.
 This configuration requires settings both on the Mobile Client Access service and in the native code project (inside the "client" directory for this project).
-In the local project, be sure to follow the instructions for both sections: [configuring the Facebook SDK](facebook_sdk_config) and [Configuring Faebook Authentication](facebook_auth).
+In the local project, be sure to follow the instructions for both sections: [configuring the Facebook SDK][facebook_sdk_config] and [Configuring Faebook Authentication][facebook_auth].
 Be sure to make the appropriate changes inside of Info.plist.

 6. Open the "**AppDelegate.m**" file.
 Update the connection to Bluemix on line 35 to include your app's route and GUID.